Felipecan/tcc-dl/README.md

 $ python pre_processing.py --csv path/to/file.csv --audios path/to/audios_folders
 ```

-[model.py](model.py): This file is a class that contains the implementation of the convolutional network VGG19 presented by *Simonyan and Zisserman* in 2014, as well as MobileNet.
-Which network will be used should be informed in the Model class constructor.
+[VGG19.py](VGG19.py): This file is a class that contains the implementation of the convolutional network VGG19 presented by *Simonyan and Zisserman* in 2014.

 [main.py](main.py): This script has the function to perform all tasks so far presented.
-It works in two ways: by calling the functions of [model](model.py) or combined with [preprocessing](pre_processing.py) to preprocess data and train the network all at once.
+It works in two ways: by calling the functions of [VGG19](VGG19.py) or combined with [preprocessing](pre_processing.py) to preprocess data and train the network all at once.

 To run the [main.py](main.py) script only as training (data must be pre-processed):
 ```sh